sonik-br/RetroZordAdapter/PlayStation/README.md

 | Select    | 3           |
 | Start     | 4           |

+### NeGcon

+Some devices uses the same protocol of the NeGcon, as the Volume controller and the Pachinko controller.
+All are supported.

+#### Mode Selection
+When connecting it will default to `RZordPsNeGcon` mode.
+This mode have individual axis and can be used on PC with emulators.<br/>
+But will have limited usage on MiSTer as the axis can't be mapped on the PSX core.
+Also it's `twist` works as a paddle on MiSTer.

+It does feature an alternative mode for MiSTer usage as the `RZordPsWheel`.
+Power it while holding the NeGcon A button (Volume B button) to enable this mode.<br/>
+It will output as a paddle and as a racing wheel at the same time.
+Currently MiSTer supports racing wheels on the `ao486` and `psx` cores.

+It's possible to force a single negcon mode if desired.
+Edit the sketch file and uncomment/define `NEGCON_FORCE_MODE`

 ### Guncon

 It was tested with an oficial namco guncon and with a 3rd party one.
 Oficial guncon works perfectly.
 With my 3rd party gun the readings are not correct.